pulumi/docs/reference/programming-model.md

 ##### Accessing properties of an Output {#lifting}

-It is common to need to only access some subproperty of an `Output` in order to pass in that subproperty to another `Resource`.
+It is common to need to only access some property of an `Output's` value in order to pass in that property to another `Resource`.
 For example, when using ACM certificates one might write:

 {% include langchoose.html %}